Richard III at St Paul’s Church

 The use of St Paul’s Church in Covent Garden is an ingenious move, and makes for a really enjoyable, almost interactive experience.
 You travel around the church and gardens with the actors, the varying landscapes immersing you in the play.
 The central location and enclosed spaces remind you of the busy central location, which adds to the stately atmosphere.
 Overall Iris Theatre’s summer programme looks to be a lively and immersive theatrical experience.

-Richard III is at St Paul’s Church until 25th July 2014, for further information or to book visit here.
+Richard III is at St Paul’s Church until 25th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Richard III here: